john-azzaro/Study-MongoDB-Basics/README.md

 ```
         db.restaurants.find({borough: "Manhattan"}, {name: 1,});
 ```
-This says that in the restraurants collection, find a match for borough with the name "Soho" and return just the name of those restraurants.
-Note that ``` 1``` denotes its inclusion in the search.
+This says that for all document in the restraurants collection, find only those with a "borough" property eqal to the string value "Manhatten" and for those documents that do match, just return the name of the restaurant *(note that ``` 1``` denotes its inclusion in the search).*

 The output would look something like this:
 ```
         db.restaurants.find({borough: "Manhattan"}, {name: 1});
         { "_id" : ObjectId("59074c7c057aaffaafb0da75"), "name" : "Nanni Restaurant" }